 Life insurance with living benefits

-What are the living benefits of life insurance?
+What are living benefits in life insurance?

 Living benefits are exactly what they sound like: benefits in a life insurance policy that you can make use of while you are still alive.

 Some life insurance living benefits come built into policies, but many have to be attached to the coverage with a rider.
-These riders often give you more protections, but you will pay an additional premium to have them included in your policy.
+These riders often give you more protections, but you will typically pay an additional premium to have them included in your policy.

 Not all living benefits work the same way.
 To help you determine if life insurance with living benefits is right for you, you should be aware of some of the most common options.